yunustechin/QuickRollCall/README.md

 # YQRlama

 YQRlama is a system designed to securely take attendance using QR codes.
 Teachers generate a unique QR code by entering course details, and students scan the QR code to mark their attendance.
 The QR codes change every 15 seconds and are valid only for a specific time period.
-Student information is securely stored in the Redis database.
+Student information is securely stored in the ? database.

 ## Purpose